At the airport, Zoe realised something.

 Zoe glanced at Ezekiel only to see him already sleeping.
 She felt guilty for getting him involved into demon matters and even get possessed once.
 And Chen, well, he didn’t even remember her.

-“I guess.”
 Chen winked and turned on his phone.
-She took a peek at the desktop.
-It was a picture of a cute girl.
-“So that’s your girlfriend?”
+She took a peek at the desktop and saw a picture of a blonde girl, smiling at the camera and posing with a victory sign.

 “It’s complicated.
-She came and visited me when I was in coma.
-She was the one who told Mum not to disconnect me from machines.
+But from what mum told me, she came and visited me when I was in coma.
+She was the one who convinced Mum not to disconnect me from machines as well.
 A week later, I woke up.”

 “So, did you catch a glimpse of Heaven while you were unconscious?” she changed the subject quickly.